 Consider a few examples:

-strategic capability when Germany supplied the first subs for FREE after
+received this strategic capability when Germany supplied the first subs for

-German equipment played a key role in the Iraqi missile attacks against the
+FREE after German equipment played a key role in the Iraqi missile attacks

 Brass opposed opening the Second Lebanon War by destroying Hezbullah's long

-range missiles: The brass wanted to first punish Lebanon by destroying
+The brass wanted to first punish Lebanon by destroying infrastructure but

-infrastructure but civilian DM Amir Peretz insisted that the IAF take out
+civilian DM Amir Peretz insisted that the IAF take out the long range

-the long range missiles before they began hitting Tel Aviv.
-This move was
+missiles before they began hitting Tel Aviv.
+This move was essentially the

-essentially the only correct Israeli decision in the entire war.
-To hear
+only correct Israeli decision in the entire war.
+To hear Peretz describe his

-Civilian DM Liberman has been pushing through arming the IDF with an ample
+Civilian DM Liberman pushed through arming the IDF with an ample supply of

-supply of precision ground to ground missiles of various ranges to
+precision ground to ground missiles of various ranges to dramatically

-dramatically enhance our ability to address many challenges without relying
+enhance our ability to address many challenges without relying on piloted

-on piloted platforms.
-This includes top of the line systems that Israel is
+platforms.
+This included top of the line systems that Israel was already

 And there are more examples.